 If you offer voluntary courses, you can also easily highlight the most popular courses for insights into popular topics and themes and compare that with other sentiment analyses.

 Micro learning courses, especially those provided by eLearning specialists like Marshalls, are easy to upload, implement and update.
 Marshalls’ micro learning packs are regularly updated to reflect any legislative or regulatory changes, meaning you never need to worry about outdated or irrelevant information being shared with your learners.
-Provided your learning management system is secure object reference model (SCORM)-compliant, you’ll be able to enjoy all of Marshalls’ mLearning courses.
+Provided your online learning management system is secure object reference model (SCORM)-compliant, you’ll be able to enjoy all of Marshalls’ mLearning courses.

 Micro learning courses